D04-2/EddyTheRobot/README.md

 He needs instructions to perform those actions.
 There are 3 possible instructions, that Eddy understands

-* R: roate right i.e. north -> east
+* R: rotate right i.e. north -> east
 * L: rotate left i.e. north -> west
 * G: move a single grid unit in the direction of the heading i.e. heading: north and position: {"posX": 0, "posY": 0} -> new position: {"posX: 0, posY: 1}